Image

 User Experience Center

-Business is about believing, creating and communicating.
+Business is about believing, creating, and communicating.

-While returning to Bangalore from Heathrow London Airport, I had stopped at Starbucks for a cup of coffee and I realized that I was running late to catch my flight.
-So, I kind of started running and suddenly noticed this gentleman who looked Indian (in unknown lands, we Indians just bond better) also running beside me in the same direction, so, I just confirmed if he was also going towards the same gate and he nodded.
-Thus, began the conversation and we slowed down realizing we would get there right on time.
-The normal exchange of general questions kicked off with what brings us to the States and what we do; I shared my discoveries of UX labs and my space in design, and unwittingly, I was acting as a strong brand ambassador for design (not Lollypop).
-I felt that urge of leaving an impact by demonstrating the power of design; I had an adrenaline rush as if it was the most crucial 5 minutes of my life, where I could make someone design oriented.
-Coming to think of it, as am writing it down I am finding it funny myself, but then I realize we do most of the things in flow, sub-consciously and are not completely aware of ourselves and our actions.
-He introduced himself as a founder of Soliton, a tech giant and that he had been in the service industry for more than a decade.
+While returning to Bangalore from Heathrow London Airport, I had stopped at Starbucks for a cup of coffee and realized that I was running late to catch my flight.
+So, I started running and suddenly noticed a gentleman who looked Indian (in unknown lands, we Indians just bond better) also running beside me in the same direction.
+I confirmed if he was also going towards the same gate, and he nodded.
+Thus, began the conversation, and we slowed down, realizing we would get there right on time.
+The normal exchange of general questions kicked off with what brings us to the States and what we do; I shared my discoveries of UX labs and my space in design, and unwittingly, I was acting as a strong brand ambassador for UI/UX Design Services.

+He introduced himself as a founder of Soliton, a tech giant, and that he had been in the service industry for more than a decade.
 We exchanged our cards at the security check and went our own ways.

-A week later, I was surprised to have a friend request from him on LinkedIn and it was overwhelming.
-He later expressed his interest in redesigning Soliton’s website and we were talking business.
-Those, 5 minutes of passion for my work had turned into an enquiry, interesting isn’t it?
-Today, we have partnered with them for numerous projects and the professional journey has been amazing.
-For those thinking, how to get design clients on social media, LinkedIn is the best route, my friends!
+A week later, I was surprised to have a friend request from him on LinkedIn, and soon, we were talking business.
+Those five minutes of passion for my work turned into an inquiry.
+Today, we have partnered with them for numerous projects, and the professional journey has been amazing.
+For those wondering how to get design clients on social media, LinkedIn is the best route!

 Soliton website design